 - Ian Barker CEnv, VP Environment, Institute of Water and MD, Water Policy International

-- Sam Phillips CEng, VP Engineering, Institute of Water
+- Sam Phillips CEng, Consultant, Civil, Infrastructure and Water Engineering

 - Marcus Rink CSci, Chief Inspector, Drinking Water Inspectorate